verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ---

 Jaeger is a distributed tracing system used for monitoring and troubleshooting microservices.
+Distributed tracing lets you trace errors across your microservice architecture.
+You can track application requests as they flow from frontend devices to backend services and databases.
+You use distributed tracing to troubleshoot requests that exhibit high latency or errors.
-For more information on Jaeger, see the [Jaeger website](https://www.jaegertracing.io/).
+For more information on Jaeger distributed tracing, see the [Jaeger website](https://www.jaegertracing.io/).

 ## Install Jaeger Operator